Put Your Campaign Link IN the Campaign Video

-Running a successful crowdfunding campaign will require support from your friends, family, and complete strangers.
+Running a successful crowdfunding campaign will require support from your friends, family and many new community connections.
 Communicating with your potential backers, and activating your niche community is easier when you are conscious of your wording.
 Rather than asking people for ‘help’ – try using words like ‘include’ or ‘join our team’ instead.
-This is particularly helpful when reaching out to bloggers you do not know personally.
+This is particularly helpful when reaching out to bloggers you don't know personally.
 Although you technically are still asking for help, offer value in exchange for their support.
 For example, you may explain that you want to include [the blogger, the facebook user] on your team – and would gladly promote their blog through your channels.

 OFFLINE Social Networking

 There is no doubt that crowdfunding is made possible by the internet and digital marketing.
 Being proficient on social media will help you drive traffic and spread awareness about your campaign.
 However, you should not underestimate the power of offline networking.